Asana Customer Templates: Standardize the craft, keep the speed

 At 9:17 a.m., a recruiter on a municipal team clones a hiring pipeline in Asana.
 Names load into stages; interview tasks draft themselves; stakeholders populate without a flurry of DMs.
 Ten minutes later, the hiring manager is working the plan—not inventing one.

-That’s the quiet power here: a archetype makes the right move the easy move.
+That’s the quiet power here: a template makes the right move the easy move.

 Executive insight: Start by removing choices that add no worth; make the high-worth decisions once.